Backyard Builder

 3. The 'Three-Weekend' Rule.
 Everything takes longer than you think.
 If the plan says three weekends, it might take you four.
 If it says one day, clear your whole Saturday and Sunday.
 Building outside means you’re at the mercy of the rain, the heat, and the inevitable realization that you forgot to buy galvanized screws.

 She: “And don't forget to celebrate the small stuff.
 The first egg we got from the coop felt like winning the lottery.
-The first time we sat under the pergola without it wobbling was a victory lap.”
+The first time we sat under the pergola without it wobbling was a victory lap.
+We even managed to build a real firewood rack last month just to keep the yard looking sharp.”

 He: “We aren't contractors.
 We aren't even particularly good at math.
-But we realized that if you have a decent set of plans and enough stubbornness to keep going when the red clay is sticking to your boots, you can build a whole lot more than you think.”
+But we realized that if you have a decent set of plans and enough stubbornness to keep going when the red clay is sticking to your boots, you can build a whole lot more than you think.
+If you're ready to stop looking at quotes and start actually building, honestly, just grab a solid set of woodworking plans and start with something small.
+Before you know it, you’ll be the person the neighbors are watching from their windows, wondering how on earth you built a workshop by yourself on a Sunday afternoon.”